Inter Milan: Renewed successes (2019–present)

 Inter players line up before a pre-season friendly against Salzburg in August 2023.

-Inter passed again the UCL group stage after having eliminated Barcelona, and then after having defeated Porto and Benfica, qualified for the semifinals of the competition.

-On 16 May 2023, Inter defeated archrivals Milan in the semi-finals of 2022–23 UEFA Champions League with goals from Džeko and Henrikh Mkhitaryan in the first leg and a goal from Martinez in the second leg, advanced to the Champions League final for the first time since 2010.
+Inter advanced beyond the UCL group stage after eliminating Barcelona, and then after having defeated Porto and Benfica, qualified for the semi-finals.
+On 16 May 2023, Inter defeated archrivals Milan in the semi-finals of 2022–23 UEFA Champions League with goals from Džeko and Henrikh Mkhitaryan in the first leg, and a goal from Martinez in the second leg, advancing to the Champions League final for the first time since 2010.
 However, they were defeated at the Atatürk Olympic Stadium 1−0 by Manchester City after a second half goal from midfielder Rodri.

-In July 2023, Inter sold for 50 million € goalkeeper Andre Onana to Manchester United, acquired the prior season for free like Hakan Çalhanoğlu in 2021, Henrikh Mkhitaryan in 2022 and Marcus Thuram in 2023.
-Samir Handanović retired after 11 seasons and 455 appearances for the club and an all-time career record in Serie A history of 26 penalties saved, Brozovic was sold to Al Nassr, Škriniar moved to Paris Saint-Germain on a free transfer, while other players were added to the squad: Davide Frattesi from Sassuolo (33 million €), Benjamin Pavard (30 million €) and Yann Sommer (6.9 million €) both from Bayern Munich.

-Inter started very well the season with five consecutive win including a 5 to 1 victory over AC Milan, the largest in Milan derby since 2009.

-In January 2024 Inter won its eighth Supercoppa Italiana and its third consecutive, in a new format with four teams, tying the record set by AC Milan in the 1990s for consecutive wins, after having defeated Lazio 3–0 and then in the final match Napoli 1–0, with a late goal by Lautaro Martínez.
-On 22 April 2024, Inter secured their 20th Serie A title and the second Star by defeating Milan 2–1 at the San Siro in a record sixth consecutive Derby della Madonnina win in a dominant season ending with 94 points, 19 over second-place Milan.
-The team had the best attack in the league with 89 goals made and the best defense with only 22 goals conceded, a +67 difference, the best in Serie A since the 1950–1951 season.
+In July 2023, Inter sold André Onana to Manchester United for €50 million and acquired Marcus Thuram on a free transfer.
+Samir Handanović retired after 11 seasons and 455 appearances for the club, registering an all-time record in Serie A of 26 penalties saved.
+Brozović was sold to Al Nassr, Škriniar moved to Paris Saint-Germain on a free transfer, while other players were added to the squad: Davide Frattesi from Sassuolo (€33 million), Benjamin Pavard (€30 million) and Yann Sommer (€6.9 million) both from Bayern Munich.
+Inter started the subsequent season with five consecutive wins, including a 5 to 1 victory over Milan, the largest in the Milan derby since 2009.
+In January 2024, Inter won its third consecutive and eighth overall Supercoppa Italiana, tying the record set by Milan in the 1990s for consecutive wins by defeating Lazio 3–0 in the semi-finals and Napoli 1–0 in the final, with a late goal by Martínez.
+On 22 April 2024, Inter secured their 20th Serie A title and the second Star by defeating Milan 2–1 at the San Siro, recording a record sixth consecutive Derby della Madonnina win.
+The team finished a dominant season with 94 points, 19 over second-place Milan, scoring a league-high 89 goals, and the strongest defence, with 22 goals conceded: this +67 differential was the best in Serie A since the 1950–1951 season.

-Simone Inzaghi coached Inter from 2021 to 2025, he has the record for most win in Champions League and in UEFA competition (25) in Inter history.
+Simone Inzaghi coached Inter from 2021 to 2025, he holds the club record for most wins in the Champions League and in all UEFA competitions (25).